SPRIME01/vibeconomics/docs/temp/vibe_update2.md

 5.  **General:**
     *   Minor type/import issues in the newly added code have been corrected.

-**Known Issue:**
-*   Pytest execution for `test_mem0_adapter.py` was previously blocked due to a file path resolution error in the testing environment.
-The test code itself, mocking the `mem0.Mem0` client, is expected to pass once this environment issue is fully resolved and tests can be discovered/run correctly.
-(Verify if still relevant).

 ### Pivot: Building an Internal "Fabric-Inspired" Orchestration Engine with LiteLLM